-Beyond Neutral® is one of only five accredited verification companies in Australia listed on the Australian Government’s Greenhouse Friendly™ Independent Verification Panel that can undertake verification of projects in the Land Use Change and Forestry sector.
+Beyond Neutral® was one of only five accredited verification companies in Australia listed on the independent verifier panel for Greenhouse Friendly™ able to verify projects in the Land Use Change and Forestry sector.

-We have a wide range of land based projects and experience across almost a decade.
-These have been built upon both practical rural experience and formal education in sustainable agriculture, land management and landscape rehabilitation.
+Our involvement with land based climate change projects has been built upon both practical rural experience and formal education in sustainable agriculture, land management and landscape rehabilitation.

-Agriculture, forestry and bio-sequestration projects and experience include:
+Agriculture, forestry and bio-sequestration projects and our Director’s experience include:

 - Provided technical and editorial input, review, analysis and comment on various chapters in the IPCC Special Report on LULUCF, in addition to being a Contributing Author to Chapter 2.